When I think of adventuring, my brain automatically goes BIG. Like, globetrotting big.

 - Find a new perspective.
 Even if I don’t walk further, I’m constantly seeking new vantage points at all my local haunts.
 Crouching.
 Laying down.
 Looking down.
 Looking up!
 Venturing under or over something.
 Even walking a path in the opposite direction.
 It’s funny how the smallest variances can show me things I never noticed before!

 - Challenge myself.
 This goes beyond just walking further or finding a new perspective.
 I like to challenge myself physically in a way that takes me out of my comfort zone.
-Maybe I’ll step out onto some rocks surrounded by water.
-Or, wade through a slimy tide pool for a reflection shot.
-Or, hop up on a fence or seawall for a better view.
-Nothing extreme, mind you, but definitely not always easy or comfortable – or everybody’d be doing it!
+Maybe that’s crossing a shallow stream during a hike or taking a fly fishing class and learning how to cast.
+Nothing extreme, mind you, but definitely not always easy or comfortable—or everybody’d be doing it!

 - Be present.
 The more frequently I visit a spot, the easier it is for me to ignore its details.
 Sadly, I’m more apt to focus on my phone, or get lost in my thoughts than I would be in a brand new-to-me place.
 But, proper adventures require a certain level of presence, consciousness, in-the-moment-ness.
 Sure, I’ll often still have my phone out to take photos, but I take time to pause between snaps to create mental photographs with all my senses engaged.
 And all those to-do lists running on autopilot in my head?
 Also paused.

-- Take someone who’s never been.
+- Take someone who’s never been there.
 Seeing a familiar place through the eyes of a newbie is, well, eye-opening!
 I love watching others experience my favorite places for the first time.
-Witnessing their reactions is like watching my own first experience – or what I imagine mine was like from the outside looking in.
+Witnessing their reactions is like watching my own first experience—or what I imagine mine was like from the outside looking in.

 Ultimately, the key to mastering the everyday adventure is mindset.
 It’s a decision to remain content with your present location, while also looking beyond its face value.
 Treasure is a shell on the beach.
 A twilight stargazing session at a nearby park is an epic quest.
 Every day can be an adventure if you choose to see it as such.